 Not influential enough?
-Someone who denies that the Holocaust even happened ran for Congress this year.
+Someone who denies that the Holocaust even took place actually ran for Congress this year.
 And got votes from more than just himself.

 I mentioned Alter because one of his lifelong goals has been to convince states to require education about the Holocaust and genocide.
 And while many students are taught something about the Holocaust, many are not.
 As of the past year fewer than a dozen states required Holocaust education.

 So here's something else to remember.
 The Holocaust is like sex.
 If your children don't learn about it in school from knowledgable teachers, they just might learn about it from other very fine people.
 Or the current U.S. president.